kris701/MetaActionGenerators/README.md

 # Meta Action Generators
 This is a project that is a collection of several different meta action generators.
 Some of the generators have some dependencies they need to work, however they are all described in their respective section.
-You can either use the NuGet package to generate meta actions, or use `dotnet run` on the CLI project.
+You can either use the [NuGet Package](https://www.nuget.org/packages/MetaActionGenerators/) to generate meta actions, or use `dotnet run` on the CLI project.

 ## Generators
 Here is a short description of all the different generators that this project includes.